 Teachers on trips have a duty of care.
 They must act like a prudent parent.
-The risk assessment ensures that anything reasonably foreseeable has been covered and that practical ways have been employed to control risk.
+The risk assessment seeks to ensure that anything reasonably foreseeable has been covered and that practical ways have been employed to control risk.
 This will involve:

-- supervising pupils around the hazard.
+- supervising pupils around any hazard

-- protecting them against the hazard
+- protecting them against any hazard

-- training people about the hazard.
+- training people about any hazard

-All teaching staff new to the school have a session on planning school visits as part of their induction training.
-In addition all staff organising visits are expected to consult the Educational Visits file in the staff room for up to date information.
+All staff organising visits are expected to consult the Educational Visits file in staff_share for up to date information and guidance.